lakejs/lake-docs/reference/selection.md

 ### removeBox()

 Removes the specified box.
-If not given, the selected box is removed.
+If no parameter is given, the selected box is removed.

 * Parameters: